msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 7. **Total:** The total field is automatically calculated based on the Amount and the Tax percentage.
 8. **Delete:** you can tap on the `Delete` icon to delete the charge.

 In this section, you can also edit the tax rate (%) for the items sell price.
-Tap on the pencil icon and enter
+Tap on the pencil icon and enter a value.

 #### Transport Details